GoogleChrome/ip-protection/Masked-Domain-List.md

 sharethrough.com                                 | Sharethrough                                                   | Not Impacted By Script Blocking
 nowspots.com                                     | SharpSpring                                                    | Not Impacted By Script Blocking
 ltwebstatic.com                                  | Shein                                                          | Not Impacted By Script Blocking
-shein.ltwebstatic.com                            | Shein                                                          | Some URLs are Blocked
 sheinm.ltwebstatic.com                           | Shein                                                          | Some URLs are Blocked
+sheinsz.ltwebstatic.com                          | Shein                                                          | Entire Domain Blocked
+js.securionpay.com                               | Shift4                                                         | Not Impacted By Script Blocking
+shiftdigitalapps.io                              | Shiftdigitalapps.io                                            | Not Impacted By Script Blocking
-js.securionpay.com                               | Shift4                                                         | Entire Domain Blocked
+tagging.shiftdigitalapps.io                      | Shiftdigitalapps.io                                            | Entire Domain Blocked
 shinystat.com                                    | ShinyStat                                                      | Not Impacted By Script Blocking
 xiaoyuanzhao.com                                 | Shixiseng                                                      | Not Impacted By Script Blocking
 getshogun.com                                    | Shogun                                                         | Not Impacted By Script Blocking